-D3.
+D2.
 Review of functional group classification approaches

 Numerous approaches exist to classify groundcover vegetation into functional groups and debate exists as to the relative usefulness in environmental water planning and evaluation.
-A review is needed to underpin the selection of the appropriate classification approach to be used in evaluating the use of environmental water for groundcover vegetation outcomes.
+A review has been undertaken to identify an appropriate classification approach to be used in evaluating the use of environmental water for groundcover vegetation outcomes.
+This work is complete, and may be further refined.

-D4.
+D3.
 Selection and mapping of Basin-wide culturally significant species

-The selection of species of Basin-wide cultural significance will involve liaison with Selected Area teams to define a candidate species list and advice from Brad Moggridge as to the example species used in analysis.
-Current spatial data (such as the ALA, TLM, EWKR, LTIM data sets and State-based monitoring programs - e.g. NSW OEH) will be used to develop occurrence maps of key species used for evaluation.
+The selection of species of Basin-wide cultural significance involved liaison with Selected Area teams to define a candidate species list and advice from Brad Moggridge as to the example species used in analysis.
+Current spatial data (such as the ALA, TLM, EWKR, LTIM datasets and State-based monitoring programs - e.g. NSW OEH) has been used to develop occurrence maps of key species used for evaluation.
+This may be refined to focus more on case study species.